Northeast / East Coast Tour

 Above itinerary is just a suggestion.
 We can adjust it to your wishes and to match your flights.

 Displayed prices are valid if the group, who booked the tour, has 6 participants.
 If there are less participants, the price per person will be less; if there are more, the price per person will be higher .
 To increase the number of participants we can try to fill up with participants outside your group.
 The outside participants will never pay less than the displayed 6 person price.

 What we include

 What we do NOT include

 Flights, airport transfers, evening meals and drinks, additional excursions and coffee stops, personal spending, trips not mentioned in the itinerary

 Day 1, Arrival

 We will pick you up from Launceston airport or your accommodation in Launceston city between 12 noon and 4 pm and will bring you to your accommodation in the nearby historic quite village of Evandale.
 After check in we´ll met for a briefing, bike adjustment and a short test-drive of the rental bikes.
 Later we can have dinner together (not included).
 If you do arrive not much later than 10.30 am at Launceston airport we could skip the night in Evandale and start cycling straight away.
 Pick up from Launceston city is not possible in this case.

 Day 2, Evandale - Scottsdale

 You will start on the bike.
 The first km are downhill and flat before the first “testhill” appears.
 Later you can cycle through the outskirts of Launceston to meet up with the lonely and beautiful Tasman Highway, which winds it´s way up through a picturesque, hilly countryside.
 From here you can ride again.
 After our lunch at the romantic Myrthle recreation ground there is a long but not so steep climb on a narrow windy road through dense rainforest.
 Only a few of our guests prefer to use our support vehicle.
 The reward for the climb is a breath-taking view from the “Sideling” lookout.
-After a steep descent and a last hilly section you finally arrive in the district town of
+After a steep descent and a last hilly section we finally arrive in the district town of